cmhac/cmhac.github.io/src/content/projects/2025-06-26-shot-by-a-civilian-wielding-a-police-gun.md

 featured: true
 date: 2024-05-16
 ---

-I led a team of journalists from CBS News, The Trace, and Reveal from the Center for Investigative Reporting to report this this two-year investigation into the sale of used police duty weapons to members of the public.
+I led a team of journalists from CBS News, The Trace, and Reveal from the Center for Investigative Reporting to report this two-year investigation into the sale of used police duty weapons to members of the public.

 I built a system to automate hundreds of public records requests to law enforcement agencies across the country, seeking contracts and receipts related to departmental weapon sales.
 The system automatically reviewed requests to a shared inbox and used a combination of traditional methods and large language models to summarize tagged messages, helping reduce the typically-heavy workload of a mass-FOIA campaign.